Skip to contents

 ND = Not dominated

-Cost-Effectiveness Acceptability Curve (CEAC):
+Cost-Effectiveness Acceptability Curve (CEAC)

 plot_ceac(results$sim_ev, wtp_range = seq(0, 100000, by = 1000))

-Additional Resources:
+Additional Resources

-• building a decision tree
+• Building a decision tree for cost-effectiveness analysis

-• multiple sequential events
+• Handling multiple sequential events and dependent probabilities

 Disclaimer